Written For ParentCircle Website new design update

 "Tamilians aren't united at all.
 Look at the Malayalis!
 They always stick together, wherever they are."

 "Marwari boys need not study at all.
 They have their fathers' businesses to take up."

 Don't we come across such statements that stereotype people quite often?
 So, what is the rationale behind this practice?
 None.
 It is just a way of subjective labeling or branding of an individual or a group, without complete knowledge about them.
 It doesn't necessarily reflect the truth about the individual or group in question.

 Stereotyping can take several forms.
 It can be targeted at individuals or a group or section of people.
 Comments based on common stereotypes are prevalent everywhere - in schools, colleges, offices and even homes.

-Stereotyping creates a negative impact on children’s young minds.
-Chennai-based psychological counsellor Vasuki Mathivanan says, “When children experience stereotyping based on gender, learning skills, caste and other characteristics, it gets strongly registered in their young minds.
-This plays a major role in shaping their individuality as they grow up.”
+Stereotyping creates a negative impact on children's young minds.
+Chennai-based psychological counselor Vasuki Mathivanan says, "When children experience stereotyping based on gender, learning skills, caste, and other characteristics, it gets strongly registered in their young minds.
+This plays a major role in shaping their individuality as they grow up."